 Once my students know what to do and how to use conjunctions, we then move on to using conjunction activities.
 We love to add conjunctions to a cube to use with a track game.
 A game provides the right setting to discuss if the conjunction can be used to add extra information — if not, we discuss which conjunction is the best fit.
 We also use this conjunction board so my student can choose the best conjunction to extend the sentence.

-Decodable sentences are the perfect bank of sentences to use for dictation to assess a student’s sound-spelling knowledge after explicit instruction informally.
+Decodable sentence packs are the perfect bank of sentences to use for dictation to assess a student’s sound-spelling knowledge after explicit instruction informally.
 The sentences can be shortened or added to depending on the student’s needs.

 Check out my sentence packs.